dniel/blogr-pve/README.md

 ### Future development
 * SNMP monitoring of all hosts and services, graphing.
 * Central user store, LDAP?
-* Automatic backup
+* Automatic backup of whole cluster.
-* Configure proxmox with puppet
-* Configure pfSense with puppet
+* Store secrets in HashiCorp Vault
+* Reimplement - Firewall with failover. (removed, will be re-added when other stuff has been finished)
+* Reimplement - Database with failover. (removed, will be re-added when other stuff has been finished)